- A research team from Arizona State University has found that autism symptoms could be improved by fecal microbial transplant.

 that is effective and that involves using fecal microbial transplants to

 improve the gut microbiome (microorganisms in the gut).

-initial findings of the study holds promise and was published in the journal Microbiome, but there are further studies that are required before the therapy is approved by the UnitedStates Food and Drug Administration (USFDA).
+The initial findings of the study holds promise and was published in the journal Microbiome, but there are further studies that are required before the therapy is approved by the UnitedStates Food and Drug Administration (USFDA).

 Fecal Transplant for People with Autism:

-current 10-week study conducted on 18 children with autism involved
+The current 10-week study conducted on 18 children with autism involved